 Headed up by Chris Brockway, this small winery in the East Bay focuses on wines that reflect their terroir.
 The philosophy here is that vineyards only develop their true character and complexity when they have to struggle to survive, and a wine’s true character comes from using only sustainably, organically, or biodynamically grown grapes from those vineyards.
 Old-school urban winemaking here means that grapes are pitchforked whole-cluster into the fermenters, fermentation is allowed to happen spontaneously, all wines are basket pressed, and little to no sulphur is used in the wines until bottling.

-This place is easy to miss with its ivy-covered façade so keep an eye out for their signs or listen closely to your GPS.
 The artisan winemaking here excels and is a delightful surprise.
 We’ve generally preferred their red wines to their whites and highly recommend the Cabernet Franc, Carignan, Counoise, and Grenache here.
 Tasting Room open Saturday and Sunday, 1:00 to 5:00 pm.